jorritvm/private_repositories/README.md

 ### crowdy
 A microservice architecture for head counting on webcam pictures using Tensorflow.

+### secure_chat
+A client-server secure chat application using TLS, bcrypt hashing, E2EE, Redis for persistence and an Electron client.

 ## Erlang
 ### twitterlike
 A multicore microblogging system inspired by twitter.